 Let me explain what I mean by “give up.”
 I mean I either completely forget that very “heartfelt” prayer or pray it haphazardly and negligently when it occasionally comes to mind.
 Typically the “giving up” phase begins after I don’t think God has heard me or answered the prayer in my sufficient time allotment.
 Ahem…

-And yet still, because God is a most loving and merciful Father, He answers those wimpy prayers of mine!
-I’m even counting the answers that don’t look the way I wanted them to look but were answered according to His wisdom, not mine.
+And yet, because God is a most loving and merciful Father, He answers those wimpy prayers of mine!
+Now, it’s always in His time, which sometimes matches my time…and sometimes doesn’t.
+And to be completely fair, I’m even counting the answers that don’t look the way I wanted them to look but were answered according to His wisdom, not mine.

 I don’t know about you, but my prayers can start out with a bang!
-I mean I’m praying at set times, I’m praying the Scriptures, I’m praying on my face at the crack of dawn–you get the picture, and I’ve got the candle and t-shirt to prove it.
+I mean, I’m praying at set times, I’m praying the Scriptures, I’m praying on my face at the crack of dawn, I’m praying on my knees at night, I’m praying as I’m driving, folding towels…you get the picture, and I’ve got the candle and t-shirt to prove it.
 And then…

 Well, if the answer doesn’t come fairly soon, I start to miss a time or five, toss up a half-hearted petition as I’m doing fifteen other things in the middle of the day, or night.
 And not to sound like a toddler or a teenager or anything, but it’s not all my fault.